 Know all on how to Prepare For Your First Marathon- Ready, Steady, Run!

-After your body has warmed up to two to four runs in the first week, covering one to three miles in about twenty to thirty minutes during each run, you should work on taking your practice to the next level.
+Do two to four runs in the first week and covering one to three miles in about twenty to thirty minutes during each run.
+After you achieve this, only then you should work on taking your practice to the next level.

-From the second week onward, try to better your mileage by increasing the distance you run and improving the time you take to cover it.
+From the second week onwards, try to upgrade your mileage by increasing the distance you run and improving the time you take to cover it.
 Help your body adapt itself to the increased workload without feeling too fatigued or injuring the muscles.
-Runners assume running more miles a week will help in building a quicker and stronger aerobic system but what about the risk of overtraining and injury?
+Runners assume running more miles a week will help in building a quicker and stronger aerobic system but ignore the risk of overtraining and injury.

-Straining your body is not a good idea, particularly because there is no correlation between performance and mileage.
-Stop where you think you are not able to take it anymore.When you are a few weeks into training, it is time to set goals for a 5K run finish.
-To become a faster runner with more power and endurance, try adding five to ten minutes to one of your runs every week.
+To improve your power and endurance, try adding one extra run every week.
+Remember to increase your mileage every second week.
+However, straining your body is not a good idea, particularly because there is no correlation between performance and mileage.
+Stop where you think you are not able to take it anymore.When you are in a few weeks training, you can now set a time goal for your 5K run.

 Make your first 5K run easily with 5 things to Keep in Mind before your First Marathon